 - Professional Scrum Product Owner

 In each case, we use our learning management system to survey delegates at the start and end of the class, asking how confident they feel about five course-specific learning objectives.
 At the end, we ask questions about their experience of the class.
-The table below shows the results of these surveys, plus the Scrum.org assessment scores and pass-rates (where applicable), comparing face to face with live virtual classrooms:
+The various charts below illustrate the results of the surveys, comparing LVCs with traditional classrooms:

 Is this good or bad for the people attending?

 Just like full-time distributed teams, working remotely adds a layer of separation that can amplify any underlying reluctance to participate or collaborate.
-Our experience of delivering training is that if people want to engage then there is nothing stopping them, and the experience is just as good as a face to face class.
+Our experience of delivering training is that if people want to engage then there is nothing stopping them, and the experience is just as good as a traditional classroom.
 We do see people joining classes with an expectation of being passive or doing other things.
 As trainers, we have found a few simple practices to help mitigate potential problems:

 - Pre-course information to let people know what to expect and encouraging people to take responsibility for their own learning

 - Mixed learning styles, including short lecture segments, small group breakout exercises, polls and quizzes, interactive tools, class projects, and whole class discussion